Meet Graševina – Absolute Queen of the Croatian Vineyards

 Some winemakers, like Vlado Krauthaker, produce their their premium Graševina Mitrovac from the vineyards that have vines older than 30 years.
 These wines show concentration, power, and elegance and in good vintages give the wine strength to develop in the bottle, for more than 5 years.

 Graševina – Style of Wine

 Graševina is a white wine, often considered to have delicious aromas of ripe fruit, sweet and juicy apples, pears and quince on the nose.
 Fruit is accompanied by the flower sensations, almost like you can feel the fields of elderflowers growing near the vines.

-Because of all mentioned above, Graševina is a perfect wine to accompany food.
+Because of all of the mentioned above, Graševina is a perfect wine to accompany food.
 And by that, we aren’t talking only about the traditional, continental dishes.
-With the minerality, freshness and structure, Graševina is a great company for your summer food served along Dalmatian coast.
+With its minerality, freshness and structure, Graševina is a great company for your summer food served along Dalmatian coast.

 Top positions in Croatia, are Kutjevo, Hrnjevac, Mitrovac and Venje.
-These position with lower yields and right vineyard management gives Graševina such complexity and longevity that winelovers often leave few bottles of this premium location in the wine cellar to see how it develops and where can it go.
+These position, with lower yields and right vineyard management, give Graševina such complexity and longevity that wine lovers often leave few bottles of this premium location in the wine cellar to see how it develops and where it can go.

 Ageing potential of Graševina

 Graševina wines, made in dry or semi-dry styles, are often released to the market to be consumed young, fresh and energetic but that doesn’t diminish their true potential for ageing.